 Virgin Australia Melbourne Fashion Festival

 Whether you’re all about Fortnite or you think that just means ‘two weeks’, the Esports gaming dome at QV has something for everyone.
 Become the next Admiral Bulldog and challenge your mates on the free gaming set up.
 Or get amongst VR, weekly competitions and mini-gaming tournaments.

 Kensington Community Festival

-A key event during Victoria’s Cultural Diversity Week, the Kensington Community Festival returns for its 11th year of multicultural good times.
-There’s music from China to the Caribbean, activities to try like tai chi and African drumming, and food from around the globe.
-This family-friendly event also offers fun, active challenges courtesy of Kensington’s sporting clubs, plus the Sustainable Living Expo.
-From beekeeping advice to getting small appliances fixed on the spot, it helps everyone care for the planet we all call home.
-31 March.
+Kensington Community Festival returns for another big day of multicultural good times.
+There’s music from China to the Caribbean, and activities to try like tai chi, Bollywood dancing and African drumming.
+Of course, there’s a world of food too, so bring some change!
+This event also offers fun, active challenges courtesy of Kensington’s sporting clubs.
+You can also pop into the Sustainable Living Expo.
+From composting advice to getting your bike fixed, it helps everyone care for the planet we all call home.
+Sunday 29 March.

 Free fun at the Melbourne International Comedy Festival

 Head to the Wheeler Centre on 30 March for Jeez Louise, a free event showcasing the work of trans, non-binary and gender-diverse comedians.
 See a panel of performers including Amma Piper Scott, Chloe Black and more.
 You can also have a few low cost lols at the Totally Serious 100% Fact-Filled Guide to the Melbourne Museum, aimed at kids aged 5 and up.
 There’s also the annual favourite, The Very Big Laugh Out, which is free and perfect for kids.
 TVBLO is on almost daily during the festival at either Fed Square (3 to 12 April) or the Melbourne Museum (31 March to 3 April, and 7 to 9 April).

 Italian Festival presented by Gradi